 The touts will not leave you alone and try to convince you that you need a guide.
 This is just one of the several scams reported here which make for grumpy and disgruntled tourists that share their experiences on places like TripAdvisor.

 *Make sure you are aware that men and women both have to wear sarongs to enter Besakih.
-You can buy them for just a few dollars outside the temple or rent them for dirt cheap.
+You can buy them for just a few dollars outside the temple or rent them for an inexpensive price.

 Alternative Temple: Ulun Danu Batur

 Not to be confused with the gorgeous Ulun Danu Bratan water temple, another beautiful but touristy attraction in Bali.
 Ulun Danu Batur is best combined with a visit to Mt.
 Batur, the popular sunrise volcano hike!

 Ulun Danu Batur is the second holiest temple on the island behind Besakih as it’s also located on sacred grounds, Mt.
 Batur Volcano.